sebbycake/github-repo-viewer/README.md

 # Github Repositories Viewer

-A webpage to display GitHub repositories of a user.
+A single-page application to display GitHub repositories of a user.

 ## About The Project